w3b3d3v/web3-bootcamp-platform/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/w3b3d3v/web3-bootcamp-platform)

-### Contributions
+## Contributions

 Everyone is welcome to contribute to this project.
-Feel free to open an issue if you have question or found a bug.
+Feel free to open an issue if you have a question or find a bug.

+- **Find Tasks and Issues**: You can view all tasks and issues on our [Kanban board](https://github.com/orgs/w3b3d3v/projects/28/views/5).
+This is where we track ongoing work and plan future developments.

+- **Weekly Meetings**: We host a weekly meeting of contributors every Tuesday at 7:30 PM (Brazil Time, GMT-3) in our Discord server.
+Join us in the "Team Room" voice channel to discuss ongoing projects and brainstorm new ideas.
+[Join the meeting on Discord](https://discord.gg/qmbKqcd3).

-For more information on how to contribute join our Discord https://pt.discord.w3d.community/
+For more information on how to contribute, join our Discord community: [Join Discord](https://pt.discord.w3d.community/).

 ### License